 When polyurethane undergoes a molding process to take a desired shape and specification, it is referred to as molded urethane or custom molded urethane.
 Since it can take various forms, the molding process usually varies depending on the end-use of the products produced.
-Here are a few common techniques that are used throughout the industry:
+Here are a few common techniques that the industry throughout uses:

-In this process, the liquid polyurethane or millable gum polyurethane is placed into a multiple-plate mold.
-Once inside the mold, the urethane compound is sandwiched between the plates, and the plates are forced together using a heated hydraulic press.
+In this process, the placement of the liquid polyurethane or millable gum polyurethane into a multiple-plate mold occurs.
+Once inside the mold, the plates sandwich the urethane compound between them.
+And, a heated hydraulic press forces the plates together.
 The extreme pressure and heat of the press force the polyurethane to fill the shape of the enclosed cavity formed by the plates, curing it in the process.
 This molding process allows for a much more refined end product compared to other techniques; however, it tends to be more expensive as well.
-Compression molding is often used to make polyurethane seals, bushings, gaskets, and other critical products.
+Compression molding’s often usage happens in the making of polyurethane seals, bushings, gaskets, and other critical products.

 Open Cast Molding

 This process involves pouring liquid polyurethane into a mold.
 It is a relatively inexpensive process that leads to highly durable products.
-Opencast molding tends to be the most commonly used technique for cast urethane elastomer products.
+Opencast molding tends to be the most common technique when it comes to making cast urethane elastomer products.

 Also known as spin casting, this process occurs when the liquid polyurethane material is placed inside the center pot of a spinning mold.
-Channels allow the material to flow to mold cavities using centrifugal force, eliminated air in the process through vents.
+Channels allow the material to flow to mold cavities using centrifugal force, eliminating air in the process through vents.
 This process is not suitable for molding large-sized components and parts, and it can be expensive.
-However, it does produce bubble-free parts if that is required.
+However, it does produce bubble-free parts if there is a requirement.

-In this injection method, the liquid (or the hardened droplets) of polyurethane material will be shot into a mold at a very high pressure using an injection molding press.
-By injecting the liquid into the mold, the polyurethane can be shaped into almost any design.
-This process can be cost-efficient because injecting liquid thermoplastic urethane resin is quick and can be automated.
-Plus, any material waste that occurs in the process can be recycled and used again.
-However, injection molds tend to be very expensive and are usually only used when production volume is incredibly high (e.g., 20,000+ pieces)
+In this injection method, the liquid (or the hardened droplets) of polyurethane material will shoot into a mold at a very high pressure using an injection molding press.
+By injecting the liquid into the mold, shaping the polyurethane into almost any design is possible.
+This process can be cost-efficient because injecting liquid thermoplastic urethane resin is quick and automatization is attainable.
+Plus, any material waste that occurs in the process can go through the recycling process and its repeated usage is possible.
+However, injection molds tend to be very expensive and their usage only happens when production volume is incredibly high (e.g., 20,000+ pieces)

-During the foaming process, the mixed polyurethane material is allowed to set and fill out a mold.
-While the process can take a long time to complete, the end result is a material that is air-filled/fibrous and often used in mattresses, pillows, seat cushions, adhesive foam strips, etc.
+During the foaming process, the mixed polyurethane material will set and fill out a mold.
+While the process can take a long time to complete, the end result is a material that is full of air and fiber.
+And, its usage is common when it comes to mattresses, pillows, seat cushions, adhesive foam strips, etc.